 Perform quality control on new lots of media before using them.
-Inspect media for evidence of contamination, cracks, dehydration, and bubbles prior to storage and before use.
-Discard any tubes that are blue.
+Inspect media for evidence of contamination, cracks, dehydration, and bubbles before storage and before use.
+Discard any blue tubes.
 Perform the performance testing of the test organisms:

 - E. coli ATCC 25922—acetate positive (growth; blue color)